Armel Dagrou

-Armel Dagrou Jr. (born 16 March 1992) is a soccer player who plays as a forward.
-Born in Canada, he represented Burundi internationally.
+Armel Dagrou Jr. (born 16 March 1992) is a footballer who played as a forward for CS Montréal Centre in Ligue2 Québec.
+Born in Canada, he represented the Burundi national team.

 Early life

-Dagrou was born in Montreal, Quebec, to a Burundian mother and an Ivorian father.
+Dagrou was born in Montreal, Québec, to a Burundian mother and an Ivorian father.
 He lived in France, Belgium, and the Ivory Coast before settling in Gatineau when he was 16 years old.

 He helped the Quebec team win gold at the 2009 Canada Games.
 In 2010, he joined the Montreal Impact Academy.
 In 2011, he was part of the Quebec U23 team that played a friendly against French club FC Metz U19.

 University career

 Dagrou initially attended the University of Montreal, playing for the Carabins.
 In 2013, he switched to the Université du Québec à Montréal.
 In 2014, he was named a CIS first-team all-star as well as RSEQ MVP.

 Club career

 In 2012, Dagrou played for FC Brossard in the Première ligue de soccer du Québec.

 In 2013, he joined new PLSQ side CS Mont-Royal Outremont.
 He won two PLSQ titles with Mont-Royal in 2013 and 2015.
 In 2015, Mont-Royal participated in the Inter-Provincial Cup against League1 Ontario champions Oakville Blue Devils FC, with Dagrou scoring in the first leg.

 In 2015, he went on trial with Swedish club IFK Luleå.

 In 2016, he moved to AS Blainville.

 In 2021, he played with Boucherville in the amateur Ligue de soccer élite du Québec, winning the men's AAA title and was the league's top scorer.